Skip to main content

 1. Go to dashboard.phosra.com/signup and create an account.
 Existing accounts sign in at dashboard.phosra.com/login.

-2. You land on the developer console.
-On first load the console provisions your developer organization automatically — no form to fill.
+2. You land on the developer dashboard.
+On first load the dashboard provisions your developer organization automatically — no form to fill.

 3. Open API KeysCreate Key.
 Pick a name, environment (test or live), and scopes.